 In honor of National PA Week, VISTA wishes to extend a sincere and tremendous thank-you to physician assistants everywhere.
-From October 6-12th, we’re celebrating National PA Week, which recognizes the PA profession and its contributions to the nation’s health.
+From October 6-12, we’re celebrating National PA Week, which recognizes the PA profession and its contributions to the nation’s healthcare.
 During PA Week, we hope you’ll have the chance to talk to a PA about what it is they do, and why they're proud to do it.

 About VISTA Staffing Solutions

 VISTA Staffing Solutions has thirty years of experience providing award-winning customer service to clients and providers alike.
 Headquartered in Salt Lake City with additional offices in Atlanta and Houston, employs approximately 1,000 people between corporate staff and field clinicians and contracts with over 2,500 physicians across 60+ specialties and subspecialties annually.
 VISTA helps U.S. hospitals, medical practices, and government agencies optimize their physician staffing, ensure quality and continuity of care for patients, and maintain financial stability.
 As a leading provider of U.S. Locum Tenens and Permanent Physician Search Services, VISTA also operates, VISTA Select, a first-of-its-kind technology and services solution utilizing advanced data and analytics to provide healthcare organizations with customizable workforce optimization solutions.